Find a Good Camp Kitchen Knife

 Here is a list of features to consider before buying your general-purpose food-prep camp kitchen knife.

 HEAT TREATMENT: After the knife has been completely shaped, it must be hardened and tempered.
 Each steel has its specific heat treatment protocol.
 Carbon steels are usually easy to treat and, thus, can be easily made in a home workshop with basic equipment.
 Newer super steels are more difficult to treat and frequently must be contracted out to speciality heat treatment shops.
 After the treatment, good knife blade should have a Rockwell hardness score HRC = 55 to 60.
-Higher values mean harder steel that holds a sharp edge but hard to resharpen.
-Lower values mean softer steel that is easy to sharpen but needs more frequent sharpening.
+Higher values (frequently found on Japanese knives) mean harder steel that holds a sharp edge but hard to resharpen.
+Lower values (frequently found on German/ French knives) mean softer steel that is easy to sharpen but needs more frequent sharpening.

 SHEATH: Finally, kitchen knives with fixed blades should have a sheath to protect users from injury, to protect the blade edge from damage, and to protect other kitchen ware from damage.
 Folding knives would not need a sheath.